waynodiablo/Oystercard/battle_ships/battle_ships.md

 **Here is a list of things your game must be able to do**:

 - Initialize a new game with two players
-- Allow a player to place ship on their own board
+- Allow a player to place ships on their own board
 - Allow a player to shoot at their opponent's board
-- Allow a player to see where on their opponents board they have hit and missed ( _but not see his opponent's ships_).
+- Allow a player to see where on their opponent's board they have hit and missed ( _but not see his opponent's ships_).
 Is there a rudimentary way to do this in 'irb'?
 - Report if a player has won

 One important thing here is that you don't get distracted by how people will actually play the game, but concentrate on the logic of the game itself using the objects you have created.